iAnatoly/smart-home/README.md

-# smart-home

-Smart Home DIY ideas for Linux Enthusiasts
+# Smart Home DIY ideas for Linux Enthusiasts

 1. Homebridge.
 Control your smart devices through Siri/Apple Home, even if devices never supported Apple Homekit.
 2. Raspbery Pi weather probes.
 Send the temperature/himidity data from your RPi Zero-W probe to an influs, graph them with Grafana.